"He made a mistake in that interview": Vincent Kompany sets Bayern youngster straight after criticism of the high press | Goal.com US

 Kompany isn't angry with Bischof: "Tom's a great lad"

 The 40-year-old coach shrugged off Bischof's comments with a wink.
-"Tom's a great lad, but I had a bit more perspective straight after the match," Kompany said.
+"Tom's a great lad, but I had a bit more perspective straight after the match," said Kompany.

-Despite Harry Kane missing his first ever Bundesliga penalty—after converting 24 previously—Bayern still prevailed 1-0 in Wolfsburg thanks to a stunning goal from Michael Olise.
+Despite Harry Kane missing his first ever Bundesliga penalty—after converting 24 previously—Bayern still prevailed 1-0 in Wolfsburg thanks to Michael Olise's stunning goal.

-On the final matchday this Saturday, Munich host promoted side 1.
-FC Köln, before travelling to Berlin a week later to face defending champions VfB Stuttgart in the DFB Cup final.
+On the final matchday this Saturday, Munich host newly promoted 1.
+FC Köln, before facing defending champions VfB Stuttgart in Berlin a week later for the DFB Cup.

 FC Bayern in Wolfsburg: Two very different halves